BBC Monitoring

 BBC Monitoring (BBCM) is a division of the British Broadcasting Corporation which monitors, and reports on, mass media worldwide using open-source intelligence.
-Based at New Broadcasting House, the BBC's headquarters in central London, it has overseas bureaux in Cairo, Delhi, Istanbul, Jerusalem, Kyiv, Miami, Nairobi, Ramallah, Tashkent and Tbilisi.
+Based at New Broadcasting House, the BBC's headquarters in central London, it has overseas bureaus in Cairo, Delhi, Istanbul, Jerusalem, Kyiv, Miami, Nairobi, Ramallah, Tashkent and Tbilisi.

 A signals-receiving station for BBC Monitoring is at Crowsley Park in South Oxfordshire, close to BBCM's former (1943–2018) headquarters at Caversham Park.
 The service's first home (1939–1943) was at Wood Norton Hall in Worcestershire.

 BBC Monitoring selects and translates information from radio, television, the press, news agencies and online outlets from 150 countries in up to 100 languages.
 Reporting produced by the service is used by the government of the United Kingdom and commercial customers such as Oxford Analytica, the Bureau of Investigative Journalism and Liverpool John Moores University.
 The BBC announced in July 2017 that it planned to sell the site at Caversham Park and move employees to London, which took place in May 2018.

 History

 The organisation was formed in 1939 to provide the British Government with access to foreign media and propaganda.
 It provided the government with valuable information during World War II, particularly in places where foreign journalists were banned.
 The organisation played an important role in helping observers keep track of developments during the Cold War, the disintegration of the Iron Curtain and collapse of the Soviet Union.
 Also monitored were the Yugoslav Wars and the Middle East.
+They also had 7 decades of collaboration with the CIA Foreign Broadcast Information Service.